garystafford/amazon-nova-canvas-prompting-assistant/README.md

 streamlit --version
 ```

-Deactivate and delete virtual environment once you are done
+Deactivate and delete the virtual environment once you are done:

 ```sh
 deactivate